krasimir/react-in-patterns/book/chapter-11/README.md

 <AnotherLink href='http://facebook.com'>Facebook</AnotherLink>
 ```

 By far for me styled-components are probably the most interesting approach for styling in React.
 It is quite easy to create components for everything and forget about the styling.
-If your company likes creating a design system and building a product with it then this option is probably the most suitable one.
+If your company has the capacity to create a design system and building a product with it then this option is probably the most suitable one.

 ## Final thoughts

 There are multiple ways to style your React application.
 I did experienced all of them in production and I would say that there is no right or wrong.
-Sometimes it is a matter of feeling and team work.
+As most of the stuff in JavaScript today you have to pick the one that fits better in your context.